 - Questionable long-term build quality

-As a wired powerline adapter, it’s not the best you can buy – it only has one Ethernet port, there’s no electric passthrough (there’s a similar model that comes with that – but it costs around £20 more), and some customers reported failings after only weeks of usage, and some issues with the “Power Saving” mode that might be a bit too trigger-happy.
+As a wired powerline adapter, it’s not the best you can buy – it only has one Ethernet port, there’s no electric passthrough (though you can get a similar model that has one, for a little extra), and some customers reported failings after only weeks of usage, and some issues with the “Power Saving” mode that might be a bit too trigger-happy.

-But if you’re looking for a cheapish device that solves both the Ethernet and WiFi issues – the Netgear is the one to beat.
+But if you’re looking for a cheapish device from a reputable company – the Netgear PL1000 is hard to beat.